 Are you paying too much for your medicines?
-The headlines lately have been full of controversy about how politicians will try to lower high drug prices.
+We keep reading how politicians are trying to lower high drug prices.
 But current prospects are looking grim.
 Everybody in Washington talks a good game.
 But, have you ever heard the phrase “Everybody complains about the weather, but nobody does anything about it”?
 The same thing could be said about plans to lower high drug prices.

 “We’ll Save You Money” – Blah…Blah… Blah!